Sunday, December 22, 2024

 According to the expert, the rejection of this list is absolutely logical, since the criteria for supporting the war between Ukraine and the “collective West” are very different.

-“The register of international sponsors of the war, which was maintained by the NAPC, is a kind of “list of shame.”
-This is like “Peacemaker”.
+“The register of international war sponsors, which was maintained by the NAPC, is a kind of “list of shame.”
+It's like "Peacemaker".
 This list does not have legal force, but it has a reputational impact on Western companies.
 It’s not for nothing that Hungary and Austria demanded that their banks OTP-Bank and Raiffeisen be excluded from the list,” says Vitaly Bala.

 “On the other hand, our government does not have a clear understanding on this matter,” Bala continues.
 “Look, the French Auchan was on this list, but continued to operate in both Russia and Ukraine.
 Then what is the list for?